 Community Corrections Programs

-CCNO recognizes the need to have offenders perform community service for the public.
-Community corrections programs also enable offenders to remain employed while serving their sentence.
+CCNO recognizes the need to have inmates perform community service for the public.
+Community corrections programs also enable inmates to remain employed while serving their sentence.

 HITT (Helping Inmates Through Training): Job placement program in which inmates are employed and paid by area employers and placed on the work release program.
 Inmates are required to pay 25 percent of their net pay for jail and court costs.
 Employer transports inmates to/from work.